AUC Fosters Relations with Asia

-In an effort to deepen educational ties with Asia, GAPP recently hosted 22 students from Peking University and has now welcomed 20 students from Tsinghua University to campus until February 3.
-The trips encompass a series of lectures and site visits to expose the students from Peking and Tsinghua universities to the wealth of expertise available at AUC and the economic, cultural and social environment of Egypt.
+In an effort to deepen educational ties with Asia, GAPP recently hosted 22 students from Peking University and 20 students from Tsinghua University.
+The trips encompassed a series of lectures and site visits to expose the students from Peking and Tsinghua universities to the wealth of expertise available at AUC and the economic, cultural and social environment of Egypt.
 In addition to hosting students, a group of GAPP alumni and graduate students have also recently returned from a trip to Peking and Shanghai, where they visited universities and public administration facilities.

 “We are a school of global affairs determined to provide a worldwide view for our local students and engage foreigners to better understand our region,” said Nabil Fahmy '74, '77, dean of the School of Global Affairs and Public Policy and distinguished professor of practice in international diplomacy.
 “We can’t ignore a continent the size of Asia, which will have a more influential global role and greater interest in the Middle East region in particular.
 At GAPP, we are determined to be a bridge of understanding.”

 By keeping an eye on relations with Asian institutions, GAPP is able to ensure that students are constantly conscious of the state of international affairs and engaging with different communities from around the globe.
 “I would like our students to have exposure to Asia," reflected Fahmy.
 "In order for this to happen, they have to engage.
 It is also an opportunity for faculty and students looking for career opportunities abroad.”